-Specific target (what?)
-How will you achieve the target (2-3 measurable actions/strategies - list as bullet points) Lesson where target will be demonstrated Curriculum thread(s) Plan a retrieval practice task with Year 7 set 1 for week beginning 1 November which is focused on helping students remember how to find the area of a rectangle.
+Specific target (what?) measurable actions/strategies - list as bullet Curriculum thread(s) Plan a retrieval practice task with Year 7 set 1 for week beginning 1 November which is focused on helping students remember how to find the area of a rectangle.
 Recall taught sessions on retrieval and observe an expert colleague.
 Identify an appropriate retrieval method.
 Identify the key knowledge and understanding that students need to 'bring to mind'.
 Share planning in advance with mentor A. Make any suggested adjustments.
 Write a plan (or script) and talk-out-loud how the task will be managed and how the mentor will provide support.
 Rehearse this several times adjusting as applicable before the observation lesson on Friday.
 Year 7 - set 1 - Fri 5 Nov SKP1 HPL1 HPL4